fourwadsmart/MyEloquentJSExercises/README.md

 # myEloquentJSExerciseCodes
 I'm reading the Eloquent Javascript book and I'm pushing all my exercise codes to this GitHub Repository.
-All my exercise codes are available for everyone who would like to work with the code.
-Please feel free to fork and modify it.
+All my codes are available for anyone who is reading the book or who just want to contribute.
+Please feel free to fork this if you would like to contribute or give it a star to support it.